Find free Hawaii divorce records with guidance provided in this streamlined resource.

 The circuit court where it was issued can provide you with information and documents relating to any annulment of marriage records you seek (see above).

-How To File for a Divorce & Address Divorce Petition in Hawaii
+How To File for a Divorce or Address a Dissolution of Marriage Petition in Hawaii

 Hawaii is a “no-fault” divorce state, which makes it notably easier for either party to file for a divorce in Hawaii.
 Many states require that one party, in effect, “prove” there is a good reason for the divorce, such as the other partner engaging in infidelity, severe drug abuse, criminal activities or spousal or child abuse.